-A gestational surrogate (also known as a gestational carrier) is a woman who carries a child conceived through in-vitro fertilization using the eggs from the intended mother or from an egg donor.
+A gestational surrogate mother (also known as a gestational carrier) is a woman who carries a child conceived through in-vitro fertilization using the eggs from the intended mother or from an egg donor.
 Therefore, the child will not be genetically related to the gestational surrogate.
-Here are a few basic requirements for becoming a surrogate:
+Here are a few basic requirements for becoming a surrogate mother:

 • Enjoy being pregnant.